tangledhelix/DP_papaoppo/checklist.md

   * There exists another dash (HORIZONTAL BAR, U+2015) which one PM/PP prefers to EM DASH (using two bars for one EM DASH), based on appearance in text version.
 I opted not to use this in favor of using the EM DASH character in both text and HTML.

 ### Generate the HTML
-* [ ] It is preferable for the source line-breaks to match the book; however HTML poetry markup won't work unless `/P..P/` sections have been rewrapped.
+* [x] It is preferable for the source line-breaks to match the book; however HTML poetry markup won't work unless `/P..P/` sections have been rewrapped.
 If the book has much poetry, rewrap it all; else select and rewrap poetry sections individually.
   * Don't remove the rewrap markers.
 These are needed for generation of proper HTML.
+* [x] Search for `^/[*$pcrflxi]` (regex, no match-case) and make any desired [rewrap marker](https://www.pgdp.net/wiki/PPTools/Guiguts/Guiguts_Manual/Tools_Menu#Rewrap_Markers) changes before HTML generation
 * [ ] Open `HTML → HTML Generator`.
   * Correct the Title if not auto-detected properly.
   * Set options as desired.